sumitsahoo/barcode-scanner/README.md

 ## ℹ️ Barcode Scanner with ZBar WASM

 This project is a barcode scanner application built with React and ZBar WASM.
-It uses the device's camera to scan barcodes and display the decoded information.
+It uses the device's camera to scan barcode and display the decoded information.

 ## 👨🏻‍💻 Live App

 You can try the live version on GitHub pages here: https://sumitsahoo.github.io/barcode-scanner

+## 📖 Features

+1. PWA app can be installed on any device (on supported browsers)
+2. Real-time barcode scanning
+3. Start and stop scanning functionality
+4. Switch between front and back camera in phones and tablets
+5. Toggle flash for night time scanning
+6. Display of scanning result in a dialog box with copy option
+7. Haptic feedback (Android) on successful scan

 ## 📷 Screenshots